josenavas/metoo/README.md

 The plugin system will support two types of computation: _methods_ and _workflows_.
 A _method_ is an atomic unit of computation and is analogous to a
 function: it takes some input(s) (some possibly required and some optional) and produces some output(s).
-A _workflow_ is a _directed acyclic graph_ (DAG) that is composed of one or more _methods_ and/or other _workflows_.
-Conceptually, a workflow can still be viewed as a function that accepts input and creates output, just like a _method_.
+A _workflow_ is a directed acyclic graph (DAG) that is composed of one or more _methods_ and/or other _workflows_.
+Conceptually, a _workflow_ can still be viewed as a function that accepts input and creates output, just like a _method_.

 Each _method_/_workflow_ will be registered with QIIME2's plugin system.
-While the way to register computation can vary is an implementation detail, we are proposing to use Python 3's
+While the way to register computation is an implementation detail, we propose the use of Python 3's
 [function annotations](http://legacy.python.org/dev/peps/pep-3107/) as a clean, elegant, and built-in way to describe a function's inputs and outputs.
 Alternatives include decorators or custom docstring formats.